RBS avoids break-up with 38 billion pounds 'internal bad bank'

 “The tests for these changes at RBS are whether they see the taxpayer ultimately get its money back and whether they actually boost business lending and radically transform this bank to put an end to business as usual,” said Ed Balls, the opposition Labour Party’s finance spokesman.

-They had argued that it would leave the bank better placed to lend and support the British economy, but opponents said it would be too expensive and complicated.
+They had argued that it would leave the bank better placed to lend and support the UK economy, but opponents said it would be too expensive and complicated.

 The government said the restructuring, along with other measures such as the speeding up of plans to sell its U.S. retail bank, Citizens, would enable it focus on lending to British households and businesses.